-Objective 4: Minimise the adverse effects of the Proposed Development on visual amenity, particularly users of the public footpath network and future residents within a proposed urban expansion area south of the railway.

-Objective 5: Increase ecological corridors across the Site.

-Objective 6: Create appropriate habitats for biodiverse grassland through soil management in the construction process.

-Objective 7: Drain the development in a sustainable manner.

-Objective 8: Create a visually attractive and safe 'green areas' for casual recreational use by members of the public.
+- Objective 4: Minimise the adverse effects of the Proposed Development on visual amenity, particularly users of the public footpath network and future residents within a proposed urban expansion area south of the railway. - Objective 5: Increase ecological corridors across the Site. - Objective 6: Create appropriate habitats for biodiverse grassland through soil management in the construction process. - Objective 7: Drain the development in a sustainable manner. - Objective 8: Create a visually attractive and safe 'green areas' for casual recreational use by members of the public. - Objective 9: Provide long term enhancement to the visual setting of the RPG.

-Objective 9: Create an area which encourages skylark nesting.

-Strategies
+STRATEGIES

-6.2.
-The following strategies will be adopted to meet the objectives:

-Strategy 1: Protect the habitats to be retained with fencing prior to the start of construction works.
-Strategy 1 contributes to meeting Objectives 1 and 2.

-Strategy 2: Establish species rich meadow grassland on the ground disturbed by the construction works, adjustment of soil fertility and a long-term management strategy.
-Strategy 2 contributes to meeting Objectives 2, 6, and 9.

-Strategy 3: Plant parkland trees, woodland scrub and hedges to integrate the Proposed Development into the landscape and screen the electrical infrastructure from those using the 'green' areas within the Proposed Development and within the surrounding landscape.
-Strategy 3 contributes to meeting Objectives 2, 3, 4, 5 and 8.

-Strategy 4 Employ horticultural techniques to maximise the rate of growth of trees and develop a good structure to the woodlands.
-Strategy 3 contributes to meeting Objectives 2, 3, 4, 5 and 8.

-Strategy 5: Provide hibernacula and enhanced habitat for invertebrates such as beetle banks and solitary bee habitats.
-Strategy 4 contributes to meeting Objective 2.

-Strategy 6: Encourage use of the Site by local people though clear signage, information boards and use of social media and by keeping footpaths clear of encroaching vegetation.
+- 6.2.
+The following strategies will be adopted to meet the objectives: - Strategy 1: Protect the habitats to be retained with fencing prior to the start of construction works.
+Strategy 1 contributes to meeting Objectives 1 and 2. - Strategy 2: Establish species rich meadow grassland on the ground disturbed by the construction works, adjustment of soil fertility and a long-term management strategy.
+Strategy 2 contributes to meeting Objectives 2, 6, and 9. - Strategy 3: Plant parkland trees, woodland scrub and hedges to integrate the Proposed Development into the landscape and screen the electrical infrastructure from those using the 'green' areas within the Proposed Development and within the surrounding landscape, including the RPGH.
+Strategy 3 contributes to meeting Objectives 2, 3, 4, 5, 8 and 9. - Strategy 4 Employ horticultural techniques to maximise the rate of growth of trees and develop a good structure to the woodlands.
+Strategy 3 contributes to meeting Objectives 2, 3, 4, 5 and 8. - Strategy 5: Provide hibernacula and enhanced habitat for invertebrates such as beetle banks and solitary bee habitats.
+Strategy 4 contributes to meeting Objective 2. - Strategy 6: Encourage use of the Site by local people though clear signage, information boards and use of social media and by keeping footpaths clear of encroaching vegetation.
 Strategy 5 contributes to meeting Objective 8.

 - Strategy 7: Re-establish a screening tree belt along the parish boundary to enhance the setting of the Registered Park and Garden.
-Strategy 7 contributes to meeting Objectives 2,3,4 and 5. - Strategy 8: Pond creation and management to provide new habitats, increase biodiversity and to form a sustainable drainage system that functions at all times Strategy 6 contributes to meeting Objectives 2,3,4, 7 and 8. - Strategy 9: Periodically monitor the effectiveness of the landscape and ecological mitigation including changes in biodiversity and the effectiveness of the screening and make adjustments to the LEMP if there are more practical ways to achieve the objectives.
+Strategy 7 contributes to meeting Objectives 2,3,4, 5 and 9. - Strategy 8: Pond creation and management to provide new habitats, increase biodiversity and to form a sustainable drainage system that functions at all times Strategy 6 contributes to meeting Objectives 2,3,4, 7 and 8. - Strategy 9: Periodically monitor the effectiveness of the landscape and ecological mitigation including changes in biodiversity and the effectiveness of the screening and make adjustments to the LEMP if there are more practical ways to achieve the objectives.
 Monitoring of extent and condition of retained and created habitats will be undertaken to assess if habitats meet condition targets necessary to deliver the predicted Biodiversity Net Gain.
 This will require assessments of various habitat attributes in Years 5,10,15 and 20.
-Strategy 8 contributes to meeting Objectives 2 to 8.
+Strategy 8 contributes to meeting Objectives 2 to 9.